lucas-carvajal/tcp-chat-server/README.md

 ### TODO

+* if no command as first argument, send the text as a chat
 * add `/quitRoom` command to quit a room
 * add general chat without joining a room
 * add a direct message feature